 2. Camera Selection

-The EVS-1464RT works with any IIDC-compliant IEEE 1394 camera and any GigE Vision-compliant Ethernet camera.
-The EVS-1463RT can acquire from multiple GigE Vision cameras as well as one Base-configuration Camera Link camera.
-The camera connectivity enables the use of a variety of image sensor types, including infrared (thermal), line-scan, color, area-scan, and 3D laser triangulation.
+The EVS-1464 and EVS-1464RT work with any IIDC-compliant IEEE 1394 camera and any GigE Vision-compliant Ethernet camera.
+The EVS-1463 and EVS-1463RT can acquire from multiple GigE Vision cameras as well as one Base-configuration Camera Link camera.
+The camera connectivity makes it possible for you to use of a variety of image sensor types, including infrared (thermal), line scan, color, area scan, and 3D laser triangulation.

 National Instruments has developed the first real-time driver software for communicating, configuring, and acquiring images from both IEEE 1394 and GigE Vision cameras, the latter of which even enables the use of GigE Vision line-scan sensors.